Application Windows

 Earning your B.S. in Child Development degree from SDSU Global Campus will give you the tools you need to help children in your community grow into healthy and productive adults.
-SDSU’s degree completion program is driven by research, community-based learning, and above all, a passion for children.
+SDSU’s degree completion program is driven by research, theory, and above all, a passion for children and families.

 Courses 100% Online + Field Placement Components*

-Whether your goal is teaching, social work, community leadership, or graduate school, this program can help you develop the skills you need to launch a successful career in child development.
+Whether your goal is teaching, early childhood care and education, social work, community leadership, or graduate school, this program can help you develop the skills you need to launch a successful career in child development.

 - Sarah Garrity, Ph.D., Department Chair and Associate Professor